-He has a Bachelor’s of Science in Marine Biology from Humboldt State University in California (2003-2008).
-In his B.S. he researched primary production in the microbial community Boiling Springs Lake in Lassen Volcanic National Park.
-During this research he was awarded a Howard Hughes Medical Institute Fellowship.
+He holds a Bachelor of Science in Marine Biology from Humboldt State University in California (2003-2008), where his lab and research gained recognition when featured on a National Geographic program highlighting science on the Pacific Crest Trail.
+He conducted research on primary production in the microbial community of Boiling Springs Lake in Lassen Volcanic National Park.
+His exceptional work in this area earned him the highly regarded Howard Hughes Medical Institute Fellowship.

-He received a Master’s of Science in Microbiology from the University of Massachusetts (2011-2014).
-He worked with Dr. Derek Lovley to develop techniques for the real-time monitoring of subsurface microbial metabolism with graphite electrodes (a poster was given the “Outstanding Student Poster” award at the American Society for Microbiology General Meeting in 2014).
+Subsequently, he pursued a Master of Science in Microbiology from the University of Massachusetts (2011-2014).
+Collaborating with Dr. Derek Lovley, he focused on developing innovative techniques utilizing graphite electrodes for the real-time monitoring of subsurface microbial metabolism.
+His notable contribution in this field was recognized with the “Outstanding Student Poster” award at the American Society for Microbiology General Meeting 2014.

-In the Bioe group at IMDEA Water, headed by Abraham Esteve Núñez, he has worked on several projects including but not limited to the H2020 projects of iMETlands and MIDES.
-In working with iMETlands he participated in the design and construction of a treatment facility for the wastewater of IMDEA Water.
-Working with MIDES his research focused on the development of an electrochemical gradient chemostat reactor for the customization and adaptation of microbes and microbial communities for application in microbial desalination.
-He presented this work at the 2019 IWA’s Leading Edge Technology Conference in Edinburgh.
+Currently, he is a valued member of the Bioe group at IMDEA Water, where he works under the guidance of Abraham Esteve Núñez.
+Within this role, he has actively contributed to several noteworthy projects, including but not limited to the H2020 initiatives of iMETlands and MIDES.
+Most notably, he was involved with iMETlands designing and constructing a wastewater treatment facility at IMDEA Water.
+In collaboration with MIDES, his research primarily focused on developing a set of electrochemical gradient chemostat reactors, also known as an electrochemical gradostat.
+This innovative approach aimed to customize and adapt microbes and microbial communities for applications in microbial desalination.
+His significant findings were presented at the prestigious 2019 IWA’s Leading Edge Technology Conference in Edinburgh.